-“And got Judi gutshot, Willow bowled over with a bullet, my shoulder shot to sh*t, Sissy wounded in a dozen places.”
+“And got Judi gutshot, Willow bowled over with a bullet, my shoulder busted up, Sissy wounded in a dozen places.”

 There was a roaring in my ears.
 For one long moment, I was looking at a dead man, and I was pretty sure Mom was having trouble keeping the Super Redhawk out of her hand as well.

 “Let me go on,” B.J. continued as if lecturing a class of remedial students, “explain the rest of it.
 Mary knew about your forthcoming attack on Heartbite HQ before you even pulled out of the driveway.
 I made sure of that, planted an almighty powerful bug inside the Ford truck’s frame, one able to broadcast your precise location every step of the way…until suddenly it stopped broadcasting.
 We didn’t know why, but we figured it didn’t matter.”
 Hennessey smirked.
 “It didn’t matter because Heartbite knew you’d be coming, and there’s only one realistic approach to the main building in Michigan.”

 More than one, I thought viciously, but stayed quiet.